Mount Charleston: Overview

 Mount Charleston is a year-round getaway for Las Vegas's residents and visitors, with a number of hiking trails, a modest ski area, a hotel and a small restaurant.
 The mountain, which is snow-capped more than half the year, can be seen from parts of the Las Vegas Strip when looking toward the west.
 Mount Charleston has nearly 200 camp sites and over 150 picnic areas, some of which are RV-accessible.

 The village of Mount Charleston, Nevada, lies at its base to the east.

 The state of Nevada issues license plates with the caption "Mt.
 Charleston" and an image of the peak in the background.
 Sales of the plate supports the natural environment of the Mount Charleston area through grants administered by the Nevada Division of State Lands.

-According to the Federal Writers' Project, Mount Charleston was named for Charleston, South Carolina by Southern sympathizers.
+According to the Federal Writers' Project, Mount Charleston was named for Charleston, South Carolina by Southerners.

+Climate

 Plane crash

 Near its summit are the remnants of the 1955 crash of a CIA C-54 Military Air Transport Service plane.
 The plane was on route on November 17, 1955, from Burbank (location of Lockheed's Skunkworks), to Groom Lake (Area 51) (then known as Watertown Strip) to work on the secret U-2 plane development.
 Fourteen men (a mix of military staffers and civilian subcontractors, engineers, and technicians) were on board when it crashed during a blizzard, all of whom died.
 There are still remains from the plane that can be hiked to just off the main southern loop trail to the peak.

 The Silent Heroes of the Cold War Memorial was installed at the Spring Mountains Visitor Gateway in 2015.
 It features a propeller from the downed aircraft (which was recovered decades later from the crash site) and a granite monument.